Canon G12 vs Nikon D750

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G12 and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G12 does not offer wifi capability.
+In contrast, the G12 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the G12) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G12 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the G12 and the D750 have been discontinued, but can regularly be found used on eBay.
+The G12 was replaced by the Canon G15, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G12 and the Nikon D750?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Ready to shoot: Comes with a built-in lens, while the D750 requires a separate lens.

 - More compact: Is smaller (112x76mm vs 141x113mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the D750).